Minecraft-Standards-Organization/Evacuate/README.md

 # 🚨 Evacuate! — Minecraft Mod

-**Evacuate!** is a Minecraft mod that adds themed decorations inspired by emergency evacuation scenarios.
+**Evacuate!** is a Minecraft mod that adds themed decorations inspired by emergency evacuation systems and standards.
 Perfect for building high-alert environments, disaster drills, or just spicing up your world with alarms and signs!

----

-## 🧩 Modular Design

-The **Evacuate!** mod is part of a growing series of modular content.
-Each module focuses on different aspects—whether it's functional alarms, visual props, lighting effects, or interactive signs.

-This means you can mix and match different **Evacuate Series** mods to customize your Minecraft world based on your needs.
-Lightweight, focused, and always compatible!

 ---